Display Name does not utilize set highlight like other Columns do

 Re: Display Name does not utilize set highlight like other Columns do

-Although I can imagine a specific use case scenarios where user would benefit from using more than one instance of Everything, for me the overall convenience of Everything is coming out in part from ability to quickly apply any Bookmark I had set up and in ever bigger degree to cycle through Filters while having still the same expression in Search Edit.
-Thus being forced to open / switch to another window would diminish this; and on top of this such modus operandi would also create a need to maintain a unification od two configurations but with some sort of visual UI indicator to differentiate this alternative version from main one
+Although I can imagine a specific use case scenarios where user would benefit from using more than one instance of Everything, for me the overall convenience of Everything is coming out in part from ability to quickly apply any Bookmark I had set up and in ever bigger degree due to being able to cycle through Filters while having still the same expression in Search Edit.
+Thus being forced to open / switch to another window would diminish this convenience; and on top of this such modus operandi would also create a need to maintain a unification od two configurations but with some sort of visual UI indicator to clearly differentiate this alternative version from main one

 So for now I need to remember this duality of behavior between Name and Display Name [and use the second one only through that Recycle Bin filter of mine] - and hope for this